-In a medium saucepan, stirring now and then, slowly bring the cream up to 180 degrees.
-Add in the lemon juice (and salt, if using) and hold at 180 degrees F, stirring now and then for about three minutes.
+In a medium saucepan, stirring now and then, slowly bring the cream up to 180 degrees F. and hold it for three minutes, at the 180 mark or as close as you can get.
+Add in the lemon juice (and salt, if using) and continue to hold at 180 degrees F, stirring now and then for about three minutes.
 The mixture should coat the back of a spoon.

 Remove from heat and let cool for about 30 minutes or until room temperature.